-DATA AS OF 9/21/2022 11:59:00 PM PT
+DATA AS OF 10/1/2022 11:59:00 PM PT

-This chart shows the number of COVID-19 vaccines given in Washington state facilities and reported to the state.
-Not all COVID-19 vaccines given in Washington are reported to the state.
-Vaccine doses given reflects the data reported to the state as of the latest update date.
+This chart shows the number of people in Washington who have initiated their primary series.
+People who have initiated their primary series represent the total number of people who have received at least one dose of any type of COVID-19 vaccine.
+Individuals who have completed their primary series are included in the count of both initiated and completed.
 Please note, the measures "vaccines given" and "people vaccinated" are not comparable.
-People vaccinated counts the number of Washington residents initiating their primary series, completing their primary series, and receiving a booster.
-Numbers may not always align since people may live in a different county than where they not vaccinated.
-Vaccination data are undated on Mondays.
-Wednesdays, and Fridays only.
+Vaccines given counts the number of doses given in a location.
+People vaccinated counts the number of Washington residents who have initiated their primary series completed their primary series and received a booster.
+Numbers may not always align since people may live in a different county than where they got vaccinated.
 Learn More